structurizr/structurizr.github.io/dsl/cookbook/perspectives-static/index.md

 ## Perspective styles

+> This feature is only available when building from source or using the `structurizr/structurizr:preview` Docker image.

 Perspectives can be styled for additional visual variation.
 A single style can be defined to apply to all elements/relationships that have the perspective, using a style tag of `Perspective:<name>`.
 For example:

 ```